iceddev/rawr/README.md

 ## Using rawr with a websocket

-We could even to this type of call to make calls to a remote server such as a websocket.
+We could use rawr to make calls to a remote server such as a websocket.
 Simply use a different transport:
 ```javascript
 import rawr from 'rawr';